nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/TESTING.md

         """

-        # Create a Game and save it to the testing database
+        # Create a new instance of Game
         game = Game()
         game.game_type_id = 1
         game.skill_level = 5